 Nobody is grading you on whether you reiterated all the points from your blog post in your conclusion.
-Don’t worry about repeating everything you said; just reiterate the most important point of your post or wrap up the topic in an appropriate way.
+Don’t worry about repeating everything you said; just rehash the most important point of your post or wrap up the topic in an appropriate way.

 Your call-to-action is the most important part of the conclusion.
 Sometimes it may be difficult to come up with a call-to-action, but you can keep it simple.
 I love to simply see invitations to comment or check out a social media page.

 If you have a free download or printable to offer, this is a great place for it.